GiovanniFerrara/my-cv/content/jobs/sportradar/index.md

 type: job
 ---

-- Creating a new entire module from scratch in a software for sports data monitoring ( by filtering, sorting, creating reports...) building the UI with React, Redux, styled-components and using some of dev tools like jest, mocha, CD/CI.
+- Creating a new entire module in a web app for sports data monitoring ( by filtering, sorting, creating new reports...) building the UI with React, Redux, styled-components and using some tools like jest, CD/CI.
 - Upgrading the micro-services based on AWS cloud.